At Canterbury School, we're artists, athletes, and scholars who have strong connections to each other and our community.

-Since 1977, Canterbury School has offered exceptional college-preparatory experiences and enriching opportunities for students’ intellectual, moral and spiritual growth.
-Our close-knit community of dedicated teachers and supportive families have created meaningful connections, enabling our students to flourish.
+Since 1977, Canterbury School has offered exceptional college-preparatory experiences for artists, athletes, and scholars.
+Each student learns to think outside of the box so he or she can problem solve, analyze, ask questions, answer questions, and make meaningful connections.
+And, our close-knit community of dedicated teachers and supportive families enable our students to flourish.

 The mission of Canterbury School is to maximize the potential of young people by providing a challenging, enriching, and supportive learning environment in which students build the foundation for a life of purpose, passion, and meaning.